My-Finance-Report/yearly_report/README.md

 -> Stripe
   --> sort of exists but needs more work
 -> Plaid
-  -> bug where i got logged off after plaid
--> Email
+  -> there must be some type of "update" payload that i need to handle from plaid -> Email

 -> worker should be a lambda

+-> delete saved filter doesnt work

 -> TODO get delete to work on app
 --> make sure we remove plaid items so we dont get charged

--> need to update the how does this work page

--> would be nice to have some tests around user creation

--> add a last active at time on the user model

--> shareable report

 -> running grant to sequence after a new table:
   GRANT USAGE, UPDATE ON SEQUENCE plaid_item_id_seq TO app_user;